ThiagoIsland/PokeCompendium/README.md

 =======
 # Pokecompendium

 Poke Compendium is a project designed to gather all the essential information that a Pokémon Trainer needs.
-With an intuitive interface and comprehensive features, the project provides easy access to data on Pokémon, moves, abilities, and much more.
+With an intuitive interface and comprehensive features, the project provides easy access to data on Pokémon, abilities, and much more.

 This project was built using Angular 19 and consumes PokeAPI v2, ensuring efficient and real-time integration with the extensive Pokémon database.